My French roots

 Eat Food.
 Not too much.
 Mostly plants.

-While we all understand these basic principles summarized by Michael Pollan, applying them to our daily food choices requires a lot of research and planning.
+We all understand these basic principles summarized by Michael Pollan.
+Yet, applying them to our daily food choices requires a lot of research and planning.
 That’s the part I love to do.
 By sharing some of my recipes here, I hope to inspire you to prepare healthy meals for your family and friends.

 Forget picky eaters